 In our puzzle, Business Systems would be organized into 12 sections, with each system a different color.

 A Business Process consists of a series of tasks that consumes a product or service (the input) from a supplier, adds value to that product or service through some transformation (the process), and then delivers a product or service of more value (output) to a customer.
 All business transactions take place through business processes that connect in a series to form Business Systems.
 We typically find somewhere between 8-16 business processes per Business System.

 In our puzzle, Business Processes would be organized by letter within each Business System.
 For example, the letters A - P could be used to represent the 8-16 Business Processes typically found within a Business System.

 And finally, a Task is a piece of work to be accomplished.
 Multiple Tasks flow to create Business Processes.
 While Task count varies widely, we typically see about 20 - 40 Tasks per Business Process.

 In our puzzle, Tasks would be the differently shaped pieces that uniquely connect to form a Business Process.

 Of course, the organization puzzle for smaller companies will have fewer pieces, while larger public and private companies will have more.
 The work management challenge is to take these puzzle pieces and organize them into logical business systems, business processes, and tasks.
 This construction is foundational to every organization, essential to gaining control of the work itself, and the necessary first step towards defining, improving, measuring and aligning work to drive sustainable performance improvement.

-Does your organization puzzle look like a bunch of jumbled pieces sitting in piles in departments, or an aligned and well-organized structure based upon the organization’s workflow?
+Does your organizational workflow look like a bunch of jumbled pieces sitting in piles in departments or an aligned and well-organized structure based upon the organization’s workflow?